OmniLayer/spec/README.md

 ### Investing in a Fundraiser

 Investing in a fundraiser is accomplished with the [Simple Send](#transfer-coins-simple-send) transaction.
-You can use multiple Simple Send messages to make multiple investments in the fundraiser.
+Use multiple Simple Send messages to make multiple investments in the fundraiser.
 In order to invest in the fundraiser, the currency id must match the "Currency identifier desired" value in the fundraiser and each Simple Send message must be confirmed by the "Deadline" value in the fundraiser.
-The sending address will receive the number of tokens calculated as the number of coins invested divided by the "Number Properties per unit invested" value in the fundraiser, to eight decimal places.
+The sending address will receive the number of tokens calculated as the "Number Properties per unit invested" value multiplied by the number of coins (units) specified in the Simple Send message, to eight decimal places.

 A few details are important to have here:

 + If the transaction is not in the correct currency, no investment will be made and no tokens will be received.
 + If the transaction is confirmed after the fundraiser deadline, no investment will be made and no tokens will be received.
 + Funds raised are locked and cannot be spent or otherwise used until after the fundraiser deadline (to prevent using the same funds to purchase tokens multiple times).
 + Tokens issued are locked and cannot be spent or otherwise used until after the fundraiser deadline (to prevent undercutting the issuer).